I'm a provider

 Retinoblastoma is the most common primary tumor of the eye in children.
 It may occur as a heritable (40%) or nonheritable (60%) tumor.
 Cases may be unilateral or bilateral, with bilateral tumor almost always occurring in the heritable type.
 The type of treatment depends on the extent of disease.
 Retinoblastoma is usually confined to the eye, and with current therapy has at least a 90% cure rate.
-However, once disease has spread beyond the eye, survival rates drop significantly; 5-year disease-free survival is reported to be less than 10% in those with extraocular disease.
+However, once disease has spread beyond the eye, survival rates drop significantly; 5-year disease-free survival is reported to be less than 10% in those with extraocular disease, and stage 4b disease has been lethal in virtually all cases reported.
 Extraocular disease may be localized to the soft tissues surrounding the eye, or to the optic nerve, extending beyond the margin of resection.
 Further extension may result in involvement of the brain and meninges, with subsequent seeding of the cerebrospinal fluid, as well as distant metastases to the lungs, bone, and bone marrow.
 Stage 4a disease is defined as distant metastatic disease not involving the central nervous system (CNS), and stage 4b is defined as metastatic disease to the CNS.

 POLICYNo benefits will be provided for a covered transplant procedure or a transplant evaluation unless the Member receives prior authorization through Case Management from Blue Cross & Blue Shield of Mississippi.